Managing Declines Positively

 Project Impact Statement

-Informed by an analysis of the needs and experiences of those declined, a Best Practice Manual to Managing Declines Positively for credit unions and CDFIs will be developed.
-The Manual will contain solutions for handling declines that have been tested with CDFIs and credit unions.
+Informed by an analysis of the needs and experiences of those declined, a Best Practice Manual to Managing Declines Positively for credit unions and CDFIs has been developed.
+The Manual contains solutions for handling declines that have been tested with CDFIs and credit unions.